We need more radical thinking on sustainability

 Nobody can fault the effort.
 For the most part, we’ve become more efficient and better informed.
 But this traditional approach to sustainability, where we each mind our own small piece of the industry, can only take us so far.

 Just like a body is more than a collection of cells, an ecosystem more than a conglomeration of individual plants and animals – the events world is a vast network of relationships and feedback loops.
+In a future net zero world it cannot exist in its current form.
+To drive real change in such a complex and interconnected system, we need more radical thinking.

 “Let’s step back and ask some serious questions,” says Cressida Prout, Event Director at Bray Leino Events and Micebook Power Geen 50 Champion.
-“How can we work together to bring about the changes we want to see?
-That’s what this session aims to do.”

 Radical thinking requires us to look beyond simply continuing to improve what we have and instead question the fundamentals of a system, attempting to unpick cause-and-effect relationships to uncover previously hidden solutions.